 In 1956 John Sturges made the glossiest and (then) most profitable of the golden-age Tombstone sagas, Gunfight at the O.K.
 Corral.
 Like most of the versions, it paints Earp and his martyred brothers as lily-pure lawmen striving to bring peace and justice to the territory.
 The Ike Clanton gang are just lawless scum in dire need of extermination.

 The Earp/Holliday relationship is less sentimental than in other versions.
-Holliday is Earp’s conscience: when a known killer is critical of him, Earp has to know he’s doing wrong.
+Holliday is Earp’s conscience: he has to know he’s doing wrong when a known killer is critical of him.
 Jason Robards’ best work was on stage, with only a few film roles worthy of his talent.
 A couple of his dramatic exchanges in Hour of the Gun are more powerful than any gunplay.
-His Doc Holiday is cynical-sentimental; at several junctures his dialogue resembles, of all people, that of John Heard’s Alex Cutter in Cutter’s Way.
+His Doc Holiday is cynical-sentimental; at several junctures his speeches resemble, of all people, those of John Heard’s Alex Cutter in Cutter’s Way.
 Holliday is drinking himself to death, yet when a friend takes a sip of the liquor that he’s swilling down, he mocks himself with a joking warning: “I wouldn’t drink that if I were you!”

 Robert Ryan is a great Ike Clanton, the kind of pragmatic scoundrel who realizes the country is changing and isn’t above lawbreaking to secure himself a place in its future.
 Clanton might run for public office but would probably prefer to control things from behind the scenes.
 Stuck in a dried-up wasteland, he must steal cattle to finance his ambitions.
 He’s a big shot but also a failed ‘Mr. Potter,’ a ‘warped, frustrated old man.’